dshcheung/WDI_HK_9/00-programming/js-control-flow-lesson/readme.md

 Statements meant to be executed after a control flow operation will be grouped into what is called a **block statement**.
 These statements are wrapped into a pair of curly braces:

 ```
 {
   console.log("hello");
   console.log("roar");
 }
 ```

 #### Block scope

 We've seen that the scope in JavaScript changes often.
 In the case of **block statements**, there is no scope created.

 ```
 var name = "gerry";
 {
   var name = "jay";
 }
-console.log(x); // outputs gerry
+console.log(name); // outputs "jay"
 ```

 Only functions introduce scope in Javascript.

 ## Conditional statements (10 mins)